palvarezc/b-decay-unbinned-machine-fit/README.md

 The script [q_test_statistic.py](./bin/q_test_statistic.py) can be used to generate Q test statistics.
 The script allows all options that [fit.py](./bin/fit.py) does.

-Additionally the `-n`/`--null-model` and  `-t`/`--test-model`.
+Additionally the `-n`/`--null-model` and  `-t`/`--test-model` arguments are mandatory.
 These specify which signal coefficient model the P-wave fit coefficients should be fixed to for the null and test hypotheses respectively.

 An example usage is: